cloudflare/cloudflare-docs/content/workers/tutorials/build-a-slackbot/index.md

 1. The first line (bolded) links to the issue, and shows the issue title
 2. The following lines (including code snippets) are the issue body
-3. The last line of text shows the issue status, the issue creator (with a link to the user’s GitHub profile), and the creation date for the issue
+3. The last line of text shows the issue status, the issue creator (with a link to the user's GitHub profile), and the creation date for the issue
 4. The profile picture of the issue creator, on the right-hand side

-The previously mentioned [Block Kit](https://api.slack.com/block-kit) framework will help take the issue data (in the structure lined out in [GitHub’s REST API documentation](https://developer.github.com/v3/issues/)) and format it into something like the above screenshot.
+The previously mentioned [Block Kit](https://api.slack.com/block-kit) framework will help take the issue data (in the structure lined out in [GitHub's REST API documentation](https://developer.github.com/v3/issues/)) and format it into something like the above screenshot.

 Create another file, `src/utils/slack.js`, to contain the function `constructGhIssueSlackMessage`, a function for taking issue data, and turning it into a collection of blocks.
 Blocks are JavaScript objects that Slack will use to format the message: